MarkoSterk/beta_cell_analysis_suite/README.md

 ## General experiment information
 * EXPERIMENT_NAME - name of the experiment.
 Can be any string without whitespaces or special charecters
-* SAMPLING - the data sampling rate in Hz (float or integer number)\
+* SAMPLING - the data sampling rate in Hz (float or integer number)
-* RAW_DATA_FOLDER - folder name in which raw data resides\
+* RAW_DATA_FOLDER - folder name in which raw data resides
-* RAW_DATA_NAME - name of the raw data time series file (including extension!)\
+* RAW_DATA_NAME - name of the raw data time series file (including extension!)
-* RAW_POSITIONS_NAME - name of the raw data positions file (including extension!)\
+* RAW_POSITIONS_NAME - name of the raw data positions file (including extension!)
 \
 Example:\
 EXPERIMENT_NAME = '2023_01_03_GLC9_MS_SER_1'\
 SAMPLING = 10.0\
 RAW_DATA_FOLDER = 'raw_data'\
 RAW_DATA_NAME = 'data.txt'\
-RAW_POSITIONS_NAME = 'koordinate.txt'\
+RAW_POSITIONS_NAME = 'koordinate.txt'

-Output data is generated in the "preprocessing/" and "results" folders in subfolders with the provided experiment name.
+Output data is generated in the "preprocessing/" and "results/" folders in subfolders with the provided experiment name.

 ## General analysis configurations
 * INTERVAL_START_TIME_SECONDS - the start time (in seconds) of the intervals for visualization and analysis.
 This parameter is required for the filtration, smoothing, binarization and network analysis steps.
 You can change this parameter from one analysis step to the other